nelscity/mytbkeys/README.md

 # mytbkeys
-My shortcuts for thunderbird using [tbkeys](https://github.com/wshanks/tbkeys) that generally try to add my Gmail habits
+My shortcuts for thunderbird using [tbkeys](https://github.com/wshanks/tbkeys) that generally try to add my Gmail habits, copy-paste into "main key bindings"

 ```
 {